 One of the main premise of this article is as Indians do we have the ability and the intention to spot the talent as well as the achievers?

-A number of people had to do google search on Kailash Satyarthi after his Nobel to know about his work which was indeed shocking!
+A number of people had to do google search on Kailash Satyarthi after his Nobel to know about his work and him.
 Saif Ali Khan the noted(?) actor had the temerity to say that Satyarthi did not even get a Padmashri, how could he get a Nobel?
 Incidentally Saif was a Padmashri recipient.
 His mother Sharmila Tagore Khan being the Chairperson of the Censor Board then might be just a coincidence!

 In 2008 an unknown scientist delivered a talk on ribosomes in IIT Madras.
 The auditorium was almost empty with hardly 300 people.
 The next year the same person spoke on the same abstract topic, but this time the auditorium was overflowing with more than 3000 people eager to listen to this scientist.
 How come this person become a celebrity within such a short span?